timtroendle/cookiecutter-reproducible-research/README.md

 │   └── vis.py              <- Demo file.
 ├── tests                   <- Automatic tests of the source code go in here.
 │   └── test_model.py       <- Demo file.
+├── .editorconfig           <- Editor agnostic configuration settings.
-├── .flake8                 <- linting settings for flake8
+├── .flake8                 <- Linting settings for flake8.
 ├── .gitignore
 ├── environment.yaml        <- A file to create an environment to execute your project in.
 ├── LICENSE.md              <- MIT license description